xSAVIKx/artifact-exists-action/README.md

 This action checks if an artifact exists and is available in the workflow.

+**Note**: The action is currently only compatible with `upload-artifact` action v1-v3 (the v4 version) has migrated to the newer API where the `artifact-id` is now required over the artifact name.

 ## Inputs

 - `name`(**Required**) - The name of the artifact to be checked.